terrabyte-tech/terrabyte-11ty-template/README.md

 ## Project Content

 Now that the 11ty project bones are in place, it's time to implement the `terrabyte-11ty-starter` (boilerplate) and the `terrabyte-11ty-template` (this template).
 The two can be distinguished by thinking of the boilerplate as a launch point, and the template as shared UI/Component pieces.
+There may be some shared elements between the two as the file is required no matter if the template is implemented or not.

 ### 1. Implement Boilerplate

 The starter repo is perfect for dropping in the files and components used to build a Terrabyte website.
 Fetching this content can either be done by simply copy/pasting the repo content, or by creating a subtree.
-For more information on this starter package, you can view the `terrabyte-11ty-starter` repo on GitHub.
+For more information on this starter package, you can view the `terrabyte-11ty-starter` repo on [GitHub](https://github.com/terrabyte-tech/terrabyte-11ty-starter).

 ### 2. Create Template Subtree